 As part of the Green Flag award process, schools are expected to supply some quantifiable data in relation to the topics they have covered.
 The methods of monitoring that you use will depend on the targets and measurement criteria set out in your Action Plan, as well as the age and ability of students, staff and helpers.
 The Data Zone is designed to help with Monitoring and Evaluation and should be your first point of reference, but here are some other suggestions:

 YOU WILL BE REQUIRED TO UTILISE THE DATA ZONE AS EVIDENCE WHEN APPLYING FOR THE GREEN FLAG AWARD.

 Your monitoring data will help you to identify if your eco work is on target or not and whether it has been effective or ineffective.
-You can then decide if changes to your initial targets or activities documented in the Action Plan are required and what these should involve.
+You can then decide if changes to your initial targets or activities documented in the Action Plan are required.

 Make sure the whole school is aware of your progress by displaying any results and figures prominently in the school (e.g. on your Eco-Schools notice board, school newsletter, assembly, school website, etc.).
 Remember, successes should be celebrated loudly!

 TOP TIP: It is important to quantify your Monitoring where possible, using a unit of environmental performance that is applicable to your school, e.g. number/volume of bins going to landfill weekly, units of electricity consumed per month, average cost of water consumption per student per month, etc. It is important to take before and after measurements so you can evaluate your progress.

 To find topic specific tasks and activities, which show clear links to the curriculum, please see Resources where you can also find fact sheets and case studies.